CMSgov/cms-ars-3.1-moderate-aws-foundations-cis-overlay/README.md

 In the CMS AWS environments - and any AWS MFA enabled enviroment - you need to use `derived credentials` to use the CLI.
 Your default `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` will not satisfy the MFA Policies in the CMS AWS environments.

-The AWS documentation is here: https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html
+- The AWS documentation is here: https://docs.aws.amazon.com/cli/latest/reference/sts/get-session-token.html
+- The AWS profile documentation is here: https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html

 A useful bash script for automating this is here: https://gist.github.com/dinvlad/d1bc0a45419abc277eb86f2d1ce70625